Watt's a kWh? Getting to grips with energy units

 If you don’t want to do the maths manually, you can use this free calculator to work out how much your appliances cost you to run.

-For more help understanding your bill, see here.
+For more help understanding your bill, download our guide 'Your bill explained'.

 How smart meters take the stress out of energy